 If you are paying your ex directly, send him/her an email (with a read receipt request) informing your child support obligation will end when your child turns 18 or graduates from high school.

-If you are interested in modifying a child support order in Salt Lake City, contact Lokken & Associates, P.C. today at (801) 829-9783 to discuss your case.
+If you are interested in modifying a child support order in Salt Lake City, contact Lokken & Putnam, P.C. today at (801) 829-9783 to discuss your case.